lemon-cake123/speech_to_text_translator/README.md

 this project makes translating a word easy, all you have to do is speak and... your word has been translated

 # instalation
+python 3.9.7 or higher is needed : https://www.python.org/

 if you havent installed git the you can install from here : https://www.git-scm.com/

 first, open the command prompt and copy the repo